👻 (Ghostbusters music playing) 👻

 Like other teams at OpenClassrooms, people work together internally pretty often.
 This is quite rare for a sales team, where people are more used to competition than collaboration.
 For example, the instructional design sellers talk a lot about potential customers and build the offer together.
 They prefer to share their bonuses, thus expanding the collaboration spirit that we like here at OpenClassrooms. 😊

-The Sales Team is also generally has an intern to help us build offers, answer phone calls and do some of the market research (not all the time, but often).
+The Sales Team also generally has an intern to help us build offers, answer phone calls and do some of the market research (not all the time, but often).

 Who's The Boss?